 - Leaders in education who recognise everything children have coped with, sacrificed and accomplished during the pandemic, the effects the pandemic has had on children and their wellbeing, and who make this the priority, instead of only seeing missed school days and learning deficits.

-- Welcoming, celebrating and seeing all children with their individual needs and experiences, regardless of background, how well they’re able to do online school or keep up with worksheets.
+- Welcoming, celebrating and seeing all children with their individual needs and experiences, different backgrounds, regardless of how well they’re able to do online school or keep up with worksheets.

 - Unconditional appreciation for every child and their individual contribution, instead of conditional and, in most cases, unsolicited feedback through grades, rewards and behaviour charts.